Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	11. Dynamically set style between each page maybe can use some animation
 	26. When save should move all related files and template to recycle bin instead of overriding
 	30. Remove the warning when download file without https
-	36. Make a smooth scroll animation for jump or move operation -- finished
 	42. Should add column cut function in Member page
 	72. It should be a hint to show the file input area
 	73. Hover function-menu should have highlight effect